Fluffy9/BobaID/README.md

 There are a lot of different oAuth providers that can be used with varying levels of difficulty to fake.
 There are also some providers that offer complete sybil protection.
 Having this be a seperate, interoperable application means that developers of the next airdrop or NFT mint can simply integrate BobaID and get back to focusing on building their project.

+## Issues
+Boba network caches Turing responses before the transaction for only 5 seconds.
+Metamask frequently takes more than 5 seconds to even load the transaction in my experience.
+This means that any transaction sent using Metamask involving a Turing call will fail on chain, including the `proveUser` function.
+Your mileage may vary.
+This is pretty project breaking, but it's outside of my control.
+Hopefully the cache length is increased in the future

 ## How It Works
 Boba ID is bringing oAuth to the blockchain.
 There are 3 aspects to this application.